 [top]Cleanliness at site

 Just as surface cleanliness before first coating is fundamental to performance of the system, so is the cleanliness of painted surfaces prior to the application of subsequent coats.
 On site, thorough cleaning shortly before painting is always necessary to remove contamination accumulated over time and from construction activities including dust, grout leaks from concreting, and the products of blast cleaning, bolting and welding.

 - BS EN ISO 8501-1: 2007, Preparation of steel substrates before application of paints and related products.
 Visual assessment of surface cleanliness.
 Rust grades and preparation grades of uncoated steel substrates and of substrates after overall removal of previous coatings, ISO

-- BS EN ISO 8501-4: 2006, Preparation of steel substrates before application of paints and related products.
+- BS EN ISO 8501-4: 2020, Preparation of steel substrates before application of paints and related products.
 Visual assessment of surface cleanliness.
-Initial surface conditions, preparation grades and flash rust grades in connection with high-pressure water jetting, ISO
+Initial surface conditions, preparation grades and flash rust grades in connection with water jetting, ISO

 - BS EN ISO 8503-1: 2012, Preparation of steel substrates before application of paints and related products.
 Surface roughness characteristics of blast cleaned steel substrates.
 Specifications and definitions for ISO surface profile comparators for the assessment of abrasive blast-cleaned surfaces, BSI

 - BS EN ISO 8503-5: 2017, Preparation of steel substrates before application of paints and related products.
 Surface roughness characteristics of blast cleaned steel substrates.
 Replica tape method for the determination of the surface profile, BSI

 - BS EN ISO 8502-3: 2017, Preparation of steel substrates before application of paints and related products.
 Tests for the assessment of surface cleanliness.
 Assessment of dust on steel surfaces prepared for painting (pressure-sensitive tape method), BSI